venven16/HIPE_Experiment_2/README.md

 Description: This function generates an array with numbers from 1-100, making it a 10x10 array with the '.reshape(10, 10)' function and squaring the elements with '** 2' to produce the array that is asked with the given problem.

-Function: div_by_3 = A[A % 3 == 0]
+Function: div_by_3 = A[A % 3 == 0].reshape(3, 11)

 Description: This function determines the divisible elements by 3 with the given array.
-It generates a boolean mask that, for elements divisible by 3, is 'True.'
-An array of those elements is obtained by applying this mask to 'A.'
+It generates a boolean mask that is' True for elements divisible by 3.
+An array of those elements is obtained by applying this mask to 'A.' The function '.rshape(3, 11)' organizes the array by reshaping it into a 3x11 array.

 Function: np.save('div_by_3.npy', div_by_3)